elementary-watson/MMI_Project_2021/README.md

-# SCS-Project-Group-i
+# MMI-Project
-SCS Project Group i
+Nothing to see yet